 Wellington-raised Lani Tupu — son of the actor of the same name - moved into acting after stints at teachers college, as a singer, and as a dancer on music show Ready to Roll.

-In 1977, a year after making his screen-acting debut in bicultural thriller Epidemic (he can be seen in the finale of episode one) Tupu was awarded a Queen Elizabeth ll Arts Council bursary to study at NZ Drama School.
-The first Samoan to graduate from the school, he followed it with three years at Theatre Corporate, where his work ranged from classical drama to musicals - including playing three roles in Piaf, and the Beast in Beauty and the Beast, for “visionary” theatre director Raymond Hawthorne.
+In 1977 Tupu was awarded a Queen Elizabeth ll Arts Council bursary to study at NZ Drama School.
+The previous year he'd made his screen debut in bicultural thriller Epidemic (he can be seen in the finale of episode one).
+The first Samoan to graduate from the school, he followed it with three years at Theatre Corporate, where his work ranged from classical drama to musicals — including playing three roles in Piaf, and co-starring as the Beast in Beauty and the Beast, for “visionary” theatre director Raymond Hawthorne.

 Tupu then began a two-year stint at Auckland's Mercury Theatre company.
-While at Mercury he learnt that producer Stephen McElrea was casting on both sides of the Tasman for the lead in TV series Country GP.
+Then he learnt that producer Stephen McElrea was casting on both sides of the Tasman for the lead role in TV series Country GP.
 “It was a stunning audition,” recalled McElrea.
 “Amazingly well-prepared.
 Six beautiful studies of the character as he saw him.”

-It was in an interval during a performance of Chicago that he found out he'd landed the Country GP role - for Tupu it would prove life-changing, in terms of the acting roles that opened up to him.
+During an interval during a performance of Chicago, he found out that he'd landed the Country GP role.
+It would be life-changing, in terms of the acting roles that opened up to him.
 Set in 1945, Country GP saw Tupu (then Larney Tupu) playing the conscientious and successful GP David Miller.
 “There are things I identify with in his character.
 His quietness, his seriousness,” said Tupu at the time.

-Though the character’s nationality was downplayed onscreen, the fact that this nostalgic primetime show had put a polynesian in the main role was a major step.
+Though the character’s nationality was downplayed onscreen, the fact that this nostalgic primetime show had put a polynesian in the main role marked a big step.
 During Country GP’s extended television run another Samoan actor, teen Faifua Amiga, made his mark in feature Kingpin, and polynesian tele-movie Mark II followed in 1986.